superc-lang/scc/README.md

 The compiler supports all GCC commands.
 Some commands are executed in the pre-processor phase, and others are executed in the final C code generation phase.

+But you don't have to worry about which is which, just use the same commands you would normally use with GCC.

+Unfortunately, the compiler doesn't have very sophisticated error messages yet.
+I rely on GCC to give me the errors, so if you get an error, you will have to look at the C output code to figure out how to modify your code to compile correctly.
+Every file is compiled with two extra files. `<filename>.pp.i` and `<filename>.i`.
+The first is the GCC preprocessor output, and the second file is the output from the Super C compiler.
+The `.pp.i` file will contain the Super C code with all the macros expanded, including `#include` files.
+So you will see a LOT of extra data, just scroll to the bottom of the file to your code.
+The second file, `<filename>.i` is the final C code that will be compiled by GCC.

+So, essentially the Super C compiler takes the `.pp.i` file, and converts it into the `.i` file.
+The `.i` file has the final standard C code which is then compiled by GCC.

 ```
 scc ./examples/example1.c -o example1
 ```